eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--init`

-This option will run `npm init @eslint/config` to start config initialization wizard.
+This option runs `npm init @eslint/config` to start config initialization wizard.
 It's designed to help new users quickly create .eslintrc file by answering a few questions, choosing a popular style guide.

-The resulting configuration file will be created in the current directory.
+The resulting configuration file is created in the current directory.

 #### `--env-info`